The WTOP Charity of the Month for November is March of Dimes

 March of Dimes, the nonprofit organization leading the fight for the health of all moms and babies, is dedicated to advancing the understanding of premature birth, working hand-in-hand with researchers, policymakers, community leaders and families.
 As part of this effort, they will issue the March of Dimes Report Card in November, highlighting the collective factors that contribute to maternal and infant mortality and morbidity.
 They will also recommend policy actions that can create positive change, as part of their #BlanketChange 2020 agenda.

-November 17 will be recognized around the globe as the 8th annual World Prematurity Day, empowering families, partners and friends to post messages of support and awareness across social media platforms.
+November 17 will be recognized around the globe as World Prematurity Day, when March of Dimes asks families, partners and friends to post messages of support and awareness across their social media platforms.
 Socially-minded advocates and fundraisers can raise awareness of the preterm birth crisis, ignite action and celebrate families by posting messages on Facebook, Twitter, Instagram, sharing images of strong babies and tagging @marchofdimes with #WorldPrematurityDay.
-For more information, visit marchofdimes.org
+For more information, visit TheSocialPressKit.com/march-of-dimes.